Health Insurance: What It Is, Types & Benefits | PolicyX

 • Preferred Hospitals: Check if the plan has a wide network of hospitals that includes your preferred healthcare providers.

-• Cashless Hospitalization: Ensure the plan offers cashless hospitalization facilities at network hospitals for a hassle-free experience
+• Cashless Hospitalisation: Ensure the plan offers cashless hospitalisation facilities at network hospitals for a hassle-free experience.

 4. Premium